rlucioni/recipes/recipes/drink/cold-brew-coffee.md

 # Cold Brew Coffee

-1:5 coffee to water ratio.
+1:7 coffee to water ratio.

 ### Ingredients

-- 100 grams coarsely ground coffee
+- 210 grams coarsely ground coffee
-- 500 grams cold water
+- 1500 grams cold water

 ### Instructions

 1. Pour water over grounds.
-Stir, cover, and allow to steep at room temperature for 12 hours.
+Stir, cover, and allow to steep at room temperature for 12+ hours.
-2. Filter grounds from coffee (easiest if a French press is used) and refrigerate.
+2. Filter grounds from coffee and refrigerate.
+You can do this with a paper towel or a French press.

-To serve, combine with ice, whole milk, amaretto, a dash of simple syrup, and a pinch of salt.
+To serve, combine with ice, whole milk, and a pinch of salt.